Omoleen/CSHarpC1/CSHarpC1/README.md

 - `/TeacherPage/List` - Displays a list of all teachers
 - `/TeacherPage/Show/{id}` - Displays details for a specific teacher
 - `/TeacherPage/Create` - Form to add a new teacher
+- `/TeacherPage/Edit/{id}` - Form to edit an existing teacher
 - `/TeacherPage/Delete/{id}` - Confirmation page for deleting a teacher
+- `/TeacherPage/AddAjax` - AJAX form to add a new teacher
+- `/TeacherPage/DeleteAjax/{id}` - AJAX confirmation page for deleting a teacher

 ## Database